jandejongh/jqueues/README.md

 operate on a single queueing system.
-An encapsulator is able to modify specific aspects of the (sub)queue's behavior, like hiding the start of jobs, or limiting the waiting time of jobs (jobs that must wait beyond a threshold are automatically dropped).
+An encapsulator is able to modify specific aspects of the (sub)queue's behavior, like hiding the start of jobs, or limiting the waiting time of jobs (jobs that must wait beyond a given threshold are automatically dropped).

 ### What is does NOT do